RigauxBaptiste/The_Proof_of_the_Pudding_is_in_the_Heating/README.md

 1. Download the (GitHub) archive.
 2. Extract it and extract the ZIP files 'experiment_data.zip' and 'synop_data.zip' in the archive.
 3. Relocate the extracted files 'experiment_data.dta' and 'synop_data.csv' in the main directory.
-4. Open the Stata_code.do file, change the directory and compile the programs (lines 13-20 first and 59-2821 second).
+4. Open the Stata_code.do file, change the directory and compile the programs (lines 12-18 first and 54-2897 second).
-5. Run each program separately, or alternatively uncomment, compile and use the 'run_all' program to reproduce the whole paper in one command.
+5. Run each program separately, or alternatively compile and use the 'run_all' program to reproduce the whole paper in one command.
 6. Optional: run the Building_dataset_monetary_valuation_flex_event.py file after the program 'F7_flex_event_temp' and before the program 'F8_both_panels' to build the dataset 'money_shifted_heterogeneous.csv' used in 'F8_both_panels' (already included in the archive for convenience).

 ## Subject eligibility and selection:

 Cf. the manuscript: "The experiment was carried out in collaboration with Energent, a Ghent-based local energy cooperative with around 2,000 members, developing renewable energy projects (See https://energent.be/).
-The cooperative selected nine voluntarily participating households based on previous related and successful projects and coordinated the installation of hardware devices making it possible to remotely monitor and steer their HPs."
+The cooperative selected nine participating households based on previous related and successful projects and coordinated the installation of hardware devices making it possible to remotely monitor and steer their HPs."
 As a result, while we worked in close collaboration with the cooperative, the researchers did not participate directly in the selection of the participants.

 ## References: